-For the Blueprint HSA Profiles, data from the practices was aggregated at the HSA level.
-Members were attributed to HSAs based on the ZIP code of the practice to which they were attributed, according to address data provided to Onpoint by Blueprint.
-Table 2 identifies the practices included in each HSA.
-Each profile will reference specific HSAs included at bottom of the measure.
+For the Blueprint Practice Profiles, HSA comparison data from the practices was aggregated at the Hospital Service Area level.
+Members were attributed to an HSA based on the ZIP code of the practice to which they were attributed, according to address data provided to Onpoint by Blueprint.
+Table 3 identifies the practices included in each HSA.